Chili Crisp Recipe

 Add the rest of the ingredients

 Add remainder of ingredients.
-Cook for about a minute and remove from heat to cool.
+Cook for about a minute to let the flavors come together, then remove from heat to and let cool completely.
 Store it in a glass jar and keep it in the fridge.

 How To Make Chili Crisp